mchugh19/without-docker/PITCHME.md

 ---

-# Concerns
+# Why not docker?
-- Docker runs as a root service and is accessed through an api/socket (bypasses audit tracing, and complicates service management)
+- Docker runs as a root service and is accessed through an api/socket -- bypasses audit tracing, and complicates service management
 - Containers run without cgroup limits and with default capabilities
 - Difficult to leverage additional namespacing
 - Upstream hostile to integration (improving with OCI)